 Initial attempts to expand scope revealed the necessity of a data contextualization layer.
 Because multiple models often needed to access the same sensor on the same equipment, the development team was forced to manually map sensors for each instance.
 This resulted in excessive hard-coded information, making it difficult to audit whether the correct sensors were being utilized.

-Consequently, the team applied the DTI methodology, conducting interviews and workshops with condition monitoring stakeholders to establish new 'what-if' scenarios.models’
+Consequently, the team applied the DTI methodology, conducting interviews and workshops with condition monitoring stakeholders to establish new 'what-if' scenarios.

+“what-if”: Contextualization of assets data. / Failure Mode Analysis to drive models’ development.

 What if we apply a Failure Mode and Causes Analysis (FMECA) methodology with subject matter experts to better understand possible detection scenarios already known by engineers?